Planetary Simulant Database

 Standard: For lunar highlands, crushed anorthosite with or without extra components, crushed to a representative particle size distribution.
 For lunar mare, a basaltic material with or without extra components, crushed to a representative particle size distribution.
 For Mars, a basaltic feedstock (or individual silicates) mixed with secondary oxides and/or salts.
 For asteroids, either the mineralogy or the physical properties are highly accurate.

 Enhanced: For lunar simulants, a material that meets the "Standard" definition and has synthetic agglutinates added (not just glass).
 For Mars, a simulant with completely accurate mineralogy and a representative particle size distribution.
 For asteroids, both the mineralogy and physical properties are highly accurate.

 Specialty: Includes dust simulants, and simulants that replicate features including lunar volatiles, nanophase iron, etc.

-The listing of simulants below was last updated on March 25, 2020.
-A downloadable spreadsheet (.xlsx) is available with the listing of the simulants and their bulk chemistry.
+The listing of simulants below was last updated on August 25, 2022.